BiAPoL/napari-clusters-plotter/README.md

 A table with the measurements will open and afterwards, you can save and/or close the measurement table.
 Also, close the Measure widget.

 If you want to upload your own measurements you can do this using [napari-skimage-regionprops](https://www.napari-hub.org/plugins/napari-skimage-regionprops).
-Under the menu `Tools > Measurement > Load from CSV (nsr)` you can find a widget to upload your own csv file.
+Under the menu `Tools > Measurement tables > Load from CSV (nsr)` you can find a widget to upload your own csv file.
 Make sure that there is a column that specifies the which measurement belongs to which label by adding a column with the name "label".
 If you don't specify this column it will be assumed that measurements start at 1 and each column describes the next label.